apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/config.en.rst

 static information about a directive.
 In addition, it has an "index" field which is used to track which directives are used in a configuration.

-To make a directive available it must register by using the :txb:`Config::define` method.
+To make a directive available it must register by using the `Config::define` method.